 Students often seek counseling services for many reasons.
 One thing these students have in common is that something is going on personally which keeps them from reaching their goals.
 If the issues you face are outside the scope of our counselors or if additional resources would be helpful, then referral sources will be provided.
 Here are some examples of reasons that a student may want to seek counseling:

-Prior to their first session, students are asked to complete the intake packet and bring it to their scheduled appointment.
+Prior to their first session, students are asked to complete the New Client Information forms (located under the "forms" tab).
+These forms consist of contact information, background information, consent forms, and an assessment of current symptoms.
 During an initial visit to the Amarillo College Counseling Center, a counselor will work with the student to clarify concerns and to make an initial assessment of their situation.
 The student and counselor will then work together to set counseling goals based around the presenting concerns.
 Additional sessions will be focused on assisting the student in achieving their counseling goals.
 Counseling is a collaborative effort between the client and counselor.
 Counselors are not mind readers and their job is done most effectively through open and honest communication.
 Follow-up appointments will be set by the student’s counselor.